twinsf2gmailcom/twinsf2gmailcom.github.io/README.md

 - [ ] Use at least 4 social media / font awesome icons
 - [ ] Use at least 2 Google Fonts
 - [ ] Customized Contact Form

+## To get Started
+git clone repository

+Bootstrap Starter Template
+Using Aramayis Orkusyan recompiled Bootstrap with a flag set that enables responsive font sizes (ver BootStrab 4.5.2)